-The UK comprises of 4 different countries, England, Wales, Scotland and Northern Ireland.
+The UK comprises four different countries: England, Wales, Scotland and Northern Ireland.
 The official name of the UK is The United Kingdom of Great Britain and Northern Ireland.
 Great Britain does not include Northern Ireland.

 Population- 60.2 million (2005) Official Language- English Capital- London Area- 242,514 sq km Main religion- Christianity Currency- Pound Sterling (£1.00 equals 100 pence) Life expectancy- 76 (men) 81 (women) Main exports- Chemicals, foodstuffs and manufactured goods Head of State- Queen Elizabeth II

 England is the largest country in the UK, and covers about two thirds of the land.
 England is home to more than 84% of the population of the UK.
 National Day- St George’s Day (23rd April) National Emblem- The Rose National Flag- The St George’s Cross, a red cross on a white background Capital- London